TjitteS/ReboostV2-Hardware/README.md

 ### Verison ###

 The output folder contains two verison. the only major diference between the two versions is the CAN-bus connector that is used.
+V0.2.0 contains easy to source microfit connectors and is the recomended design.